Español

 AML can occur at any age, but it becomes more common as people get older.

 The only proven lifestyle-related risk factor for AML is smoking.
 Many people know that smoking is linked to cancers of the lungs, mouth, and throat, but few realize that it can also affect cells that don’t come into direct contact with tobacco smoke.
-Cancer-causing substances in tobacco smoke are absorbed by the lungs and spread through the bloodstream to many parts of the body.
+Cancer-causing substances in tobacco smoke are absorbed by the lungs and can spread through the bloodstream to many parts of the body.

 The risk of AML is increased if you have been exposed to certain chemicals.